Stephan Pastis: Personal life

 Pastis lives in Santa Rosa, California, with his wife Staci and two children, where he is on the board of the Charles Schulz Museum, helping with merchandising rights issues and answering questions about Peanuts.

 Schulz is to comic strips what Marlon Brando was to acting.
 It was so revolutionary.
 Before "Peanuts", the writing was physical, over the top, but Sparky goes inside the soul.
 His influence on me is enormous.
-I’ve taken his backgrounds, the front porch, the beach and the TV beanbag.
+I've taken his backgrounds, the front porch, the beach and the TV beanbag.
 Rat is Lucy, Goat is Linus and Pig is Charlie Brown.
 Sparky is a template.
-Whether or not you know it, he’s the template.
+Whether or not you know it, he's the template.

 In 2011, Pastis cowrote the Peanuts special Happiness Is a Warm Blanket, Charlie Brown.

 Timmy Failure

 On February 25, 2013, Pastis released his first book aimed at younger readers, Timmy Failure: Mistakes Were Made, from Candlewick Press.
 Modeled after the popular Diary of a Wimpy Kid series, Timmy Failure follows the exploits of a young detective-to-be and his polar bear friend, Total, as they solve crimes in their neighborhood.
 A sequel, Timmy Failure: Now Look What You've Done, was released on February 25, 2014.
 A third book, Timmy Failure: We Meet Again, was released on October 28, 2014.
 The fourth book, Timmy Failure: Sanitized for Your Protection, was released on October 6, 2015.
 The fifth, Timmy Failure: The Book You're Not Supposed To Have, was released on September 27, 2016.
-The sixth, Timmy Failure: The Cat Stole My Pants was released on April 25, 2017, and the seventh, Timmy Failure: It's The End When I Say It's The End was released in September 2018.
+The sixth, Timmy Failure: The Cat Stole My Pants was released on April 25, 2017, and the seventh, Timmy Failure: It's The End When I Say It's The End, was released in September 2018.
 A prequel to the series, Zero to Hero ("Volume 0") (2020) is the eighth.

 Film adaptation

 In April 2017, Disney started work on a Timmy Failure movie with Tom McCarthy directing and co-writing with Pastis.
-The film was released on Disney's family-oriented streaming service Disney+ in January 2020.
+The film was released on Disney's family-oriented streaming service Disney+ in January 2020 with the titular character being portrayed by Winslow Fegley.
 The film was shot from July to September 2018 in Portland, Oregon.

 Awards

 Pastis was nominated for the National Cartoonists Society Newspaper Comic Strip Award for 2002, 2003, 2006, 2007, 2008, and 2014.
 He won the 2003, 2006, and 2014 awards.
-He was also nominated for The National Cartoonists Society Reuben Award for Cartoonist of the Year for every year since 2008.
-Pastis also won the 2018 Reuben Award.
+He was also nominated for The National Cartoonists Society Reuben Award for Cartoonist of the Year for every year since 2008, winning in 2018.